 The demonstration and discussion of progress and achievement should take place in a three-way conference between the University Consultant, the Teacher Associate, and the Student Teacher.
-The Professional Portfolio evaluation conferences should be held at the mid-point and end of practicum.
-They may be led by the Student Teacher and should focus on the Student Teacher's achievement of the goals set for the semester and the competencies noted in the Formative Assessment and Summative Report (Appendix H).
+The Professional Portfolio evaluation conferences should be held at the end of practicum.
+They may be led by the Student Teacher and should focus on the Student Teacher's achievement of the goals set for the semester and the competencies noted in the Formative Assessment and Summative Report (Appendix G).